CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 }
 ```

-Some common sensible defaults are:
+Some common sensible defaults are
 * `height`: `0.0`
 * `ellipsoid`: `Ellipsoid.WGS84`
 * `show`: `true`

 ### Throwing Exceptions

 * Throw Cesium's `DeveloperError` when the user has a coding error.
-The most common errors are missing parameters and out of range parameters.
+The most common errors are missing parameters and out-of-range parameters.
 For example:
 ```javascript
 Cartesian3.maximumComponent = function(cartesian) {
     //>>includeStart('debug', pragmas.debug);